RegularAlicorn/sysadmin-101/cheatsheets/raids.md

 * parity is an expensive operation for random writing operations

 ## RAID-6
 Variant of RAID-5 resisting 2 concurrent disk failures.
-Writes each parity block twice thus increases write penalty respective to RAID-5.
+Writes each parity block twice thus increases overhead and write penalty respective to RAID-5.
+Increases fault resistance considerably, especially interesting for larger storage sizes.

 ## RAID-1+0 / RAID-10
 Combines RAID-1 and RAID-0 by combining multiple mirroring RAID-1 pairs into a single RAID-0.
 This combination offers optimal writing speed through RAID-0 while maintaining single disk faults (for each pair!).
 Writing is much faster than RAID-5 due to the fact that there is no parity data involved.